Fremont Brewing shuts down after employee tests positive for coronavirus

 The popular beer garden closed on Tuesday night, 10 days after reopening under Gov. Jay Inslee’s “modified Phase 1,” in which restaurants can offer indoor dining at 25% of capacity and outdoor dining at 50% capacity.
 King County is currently applying for Phase 2, which would allow beer gardens and restaurants more leeway to add seating capacity.

+Fremont Brewing has shut down its facilities in Ballard and Fremont, but all employees will be paid through the hiatus, management said.

-Eric Radovich, executive director of the Washington Beer Commission, which represents the 421 breweries in the state, doubts Fremont Brewing’s shut down will not scare off other breweries from their reopening plans when the county moves to Phase 2.
+Eric Radovich, executive director of the Washington Beer Commission, which represents the 421 breweries in the state, doubts Fremont Brewing’s shutdown will scare off other breweries from their reopening plans when the county moves to Phase 2.

 “This virus is quite contagious.
 It only takes one and here we are.
 I am not surprised it has happened at one of our most popular venues.
 Hopefully it is something that won’t repeat at other breweries as we move to the weekend,” Radovich said.